Python List

 Index of List Elements

-We use index numbers to access list elements.
+We use these indices to access items of a list.
 For example,

 languages = ['Python', 'Swift', 'C++']